dustinpfister/blog_posts/_posts/nodejs-helloworld.md

 ## 1 - What to knw first

 I assume that you know enough when it comes to installing node, and I also assume that you have at least some background when it comes to using a terminal window ( CMD or PowerSHell in Windows, or Bash in POSIX systems such as Linux and Apple Darwin ).
+Because this is a hello world post on nodejs I assume that you might be a total beginner when it comes to javaScript, so I will try to keep things as simple as possible when it comes to that.

 ## 2 - The simplest my_script nodejs hello world example